 We will work with you to develop goals and strategies that assist in developing communication.
 This may include visual cues using pictures or symbols and could also involve Assistive Technology.

 Kindy and Prep are important and exciting milestones in your child’s life.
 We want to ensure your child is well equipped to start learning.
-Your Montrose therapist can work with your teacher through meetings, education and training to help them understand your support needs in the classroom.
-Montrose also provides support at school through the Specialist Disability Support in Schools (SDSS) Program.
+Your Northcott therapist can work with your teacher through meetings, education and training to help them understand your support needs in the classroom.
+Northcott also provides support at school through the Specialist Disability Support in Schools (SDSS) Program.

 Children with an intellectual disability may have periodic assessments.
 This can help with ensuring therapy focuses on achievable goals and may be important for NDIS or other funding applications.
 Assessments will consider the child’s strengths and challenges in communication, play, interaction, attention and listening, understanding/ using words and language, pronunciation, speaking and pre-literacy skills where appropriate.
 Schools will use assessments to gauge the appropriate level of support to provide.